 In the KeeneticOS operating system of Keenetic routers, the general-purpose parameters that affect the device performance are the virtual memory swap file and the network address translation acceleration mode.

-Note: An important characteristic of a computer system can be considered operational (volatile) memory, usually called RAM (Random Access Memory).
+TIP: Note: An important characteristic of a computer system can be considered operational (volatile) memory, usually called RAM (Random Access Memory).
 This is a buffer with a high-speed data exchange interface in which the processor can store operational information while processing tasks.

 In modern routers based on embedded processor solutions, a special subsystem for network address translation (NAT) significantly impacts the speed of processing traffic transmitted over the network.
 To offload the main processor, network address translation processing can be performed by a special hardware module.